 One of the best easy approval gas credit cards is the Discover it® Secured Credit Card.
-Because it’s secured, bad credit won’t disqualify you.
-Plus, it has a $0 annual fee and gives you 2% cash back on up to $1,000 you spend at gas stations and restaurants (combined) each quarter.
-And since it’s a cash back card with no restrictions on what gas stations are eligible for rewards earning, it’s one of the most flexible options.
+It’s easy to get approved for this card even if you have bad credit, and you will enjoy a $0 annual fee as well as 2% cash back on up to $1,000 spent at gas stations and restaurants (combined) each quarter.
+There are no restrictions on what gas stations are eligible for rewards, so it’s one of the most flexible options.

 Here are some of the best easy approval gas credit cards:

 Discover it® Secured Credit Card: $0 annual fee.
 2% cash back at gas stations and restaurants, up to $1,000 spent each quarter combined.
 1% cash back everywhere else.
 First-year rewards match. $200 minimum refundable security deposit.
 You can get this card with bad credit/limited credit.